 The CEREC Procedure

+The Alpharetta Smile Center has used the CEREC system since 2013 and we are very experienced with all aspects of the technology.
 We are extremely excited to offer this revolutionary technology to our patients!

 When a tooth has broken or decayed to an extent that a filling is not strong enough to repair the damage or replace the missing portions, crowns and onlays are used for a long-lasting solution.
 Typically, that means two visits to the dentist, and wearing a temporary crown for 2-4 weeks in-between.
 CEREC is a method used by thousands of dentists worldwide since 1987 to restore any tooth that is decayed, weakened, or broken to its natural strength and beauty with beautiful all-ceramic materials in a single appointment!